-Establishing a chain of custody is the first step in any audio or video forensic investigation.
-This includes audio/video forensic enhancement, audio/video authentication and voice identification.
+Establishing a chain of custody for audio/video evidence is the first step in any audio or video forensic investigation.
+This includes audio/video forensic enhancement and audio/video authentication.
 Where did the evidence come from?
 Who created the recording that is being entered into evidence?

-An audio/video chain of custody begins with the evidence recovery process.
+The audio/video chain of custody then moves on to the evidence recovery process.
 This is the process of forensically removing the original audio/video recording from the recorder that created it.
-Based on our experience at Primeau Forensics, once both parties in a criminal or civil litigation agree on an original, they request each side’s forensic expert to establish a protocol for recovering the audio/video evidence.
+Based on our experience at Primeau Forensics, once both parties in a criminal or civil litigation agree on an original, they request each side’s forensic expert to establish a protocol for recovering the evidence.
 This protocol is written step by step instructions created by one of the experts, then negotiated and or modified and revised until the protocol is established.

-Over the last 32 years practicing as lead expert at Primeau Forensics, Ed Primeau has worked with evidence recordings from client lawyers who received recordings from the police.
+Over the last 37 years as the lead expert at Primeau Forensics, Ed Primeau has worked with evidence recordings from client lawyers who received recordings from the police.
 Whenever evidence is not retrieved personally, the police reports, depositions, and other court documents that accompany the evidence must be carefully read to understand how it was acquired.
-This paper trail must establish a timeline; a chronological listing that accounts for the recovery, custody, transfer and storage of the evidence because the lack of an established chain of custody can easily overturn a conviction on appeal.
+This paper trail must establish a timeline; a chronological listing that accounts for the recovery, custody, transfer, and storage of the evidence because the lack of an established chain of custody can easily overturn a conviction on appeal.

 Call us with any questions about audio/video evidence, enhancement, authentication, or establishing a chain of custody.
 We are here to help you understand this form of evidence and its role in court.